kevinsogo/compgen/docs_src/TUTORIAL.md

 gen_subtask1 100000 > $
 ```

 then `kg make inputs` will just make the same input file three times.
+This is important so that the same KompGen source files always produce the same output, for consistency.
+(This is also why you should always use random functions by prefixing them with `rand.`, rather than using `from random import *`.)

-To make them actually different, we can just pass extra arguments:
+To make the outputs actually different, we can just pass extra arguments:

 ```bash
 gen_subtask1 100000 ignored1 > $